 The Advanced Energy Design Guides (AEDGs) are a series of publications designed to provide recommendations for achieving energy savings over the minimum code requirements of ASHRAE Standard 90.1.
 This is the first step in the process toward achieving a net zero energy building—defined as a building that, on an annual basis, draws equal or less energy from outside resources than it provides using on-site, renewable energy sources.
 The guides have been developed in coordination with the following organizations: the American Institute of Architects, the Illuminating Engineering Society of North America, the U.S. Green Building Council, and the U.S. Department of Energy.
 The New Building Institute participated in the development of the initial guide.

-More information on the AEDGs may be found on the Commercial Building Initiative website.
+More information on the AEDGs may be found on the Building Technologies Office Commercial Buildings website.